Sea Fishing in Dorset

 Fishing Chesil Beach

-Rock fishing at Portland is well worth is for the wrasse, bass and pollock.
-The fishing from the rocks is much like that in other parts of the UK, but there is always a chance in winter of landing a cod on a casting jig, if you can tolerate the snag risk!
-Weedless hooks are a must and surface lures help too for the bass if ground is very snaggy.
+Rock fishing at Portland is well worth it for the wrasse, bass and pollock.
+The fishing from the rocks is much like that in other parts of the UK, but there is always a chance in winter of landing a cod on a casting jig if you can tolerate the snag risk!
+Weedless hooks are a must and surface lures help too for the bass if the ground is very snaggy.

 As you move towards the west end of Chesil, Plaice catches are reported to increase but a longer casting distance may be preferred.